modsim/hops/src/hops/Model/README.md

-# MultivariateGaussianModel
+# Model

+This directory contains some models for testing sampling algorithms.
-The MultivariateGaussianModel class is used to construct multivariate gaussians.
+The Gaussian class is used to construct multivariate Gaussians.
 It is mainly used for demonstration purposes, to show the required interface for adapters to third party simulators.